arnishgrover/ImageRecognition/README.md

 * Import the repository to your local machine and open it on any Java-IDE
 * Configure the default Java compiler, install the required libraries from the repository alonside the default java compiler
-* Install Oracle Database to your system and create a table inside having two attributes name and password The basic SQL query to create the table would be -> create table <table name>(name varchar(15), password varchar(15));
+* Install Oracle Database to your system and create a table inside having two attributes name and password *The basic SQL query to create the table would be *create table <table name>(name varchar(15), password varchar(15));
-  Now to enable database communication with your application Open interface.java file located at /src/ocr_img and modify the username and password to the database username and password Also change the table name to the name of the table created into your database
+* Now to enable database communication with your application *Open interface.java file located at /src/ocr_img and modify the username and password to the database username and password
+       *Also change the table name to the name of the table created into your database
 * Run interface.java file to start this application

 # Note